 976 lighthouses declared surplus property by agency

-The government of Canada last week declared 976 lighthouses to be surplus property, to the dismay of lighthouse preservation groups in Canadian provinces.
+The government of Canada last week declared 976 lighthouses to be surplus property, to the dismay of preservation groups in Canadian provinces.

 Canada's Department of Fisheries and Oceans is hoping to replace many with less-costly steel-pole aids to navigation, and at least some of the older towers may become "heritage" structures.